open-cli-tools/concurrently/README.md

 Another option would be to just run all commands in separate terminals.
 I got tired of opening terminals and made **concurrently**.

+Previously I thought this could fix some problems I had with watching scripts and this readme said:

+> When running watch or serve tasks, I'd recommend to use `--kill-others` option:
+>
+> ```bash
+> concurrent --kill-others "npm run watch-js" "npm run watch-less"
+> ```
+>
+> That way, if for some reason e.g. your `watch-less` died, you would notice it easier.

+However NPM didn't work as I hoped it would.
+See [this issue](https://github.com/kimmobrunfeldt/concurrently/issues/4).